Algebraic Cobordism and \'Etale Cohomology: Introduction

-to a homotopy Cartesian square of simplicial sets \cite{MR2029171}*{Definition 2.10}.
-A consequence is that the Nisnevich cohomological dimension of $S$ is bounded above by its Krull dimension; this is important for dualizability and compactness questions, and also for the convergence of spectral sequences derived from motivic homotopy theory.
+As a result, the venture of motivic homotopy theory has focused on algebro-geometric invariants which are Nisnevich local in nature.
+Besides the fact that the aforementioned invariants are representable in the motivic homotopy category, the Nisnevich topology enjoys some ``finiteness" properties.
+If $S$ is noetherian, then the Nisnevich cohomological dimension of $S$ is bounded above by its Krull dimension \cite{kato-saito}; this is important for dualizability and compactness questions, and also for the convergence of spectral sequences derived from motivic homotopy theory.
+Recent work of Clausen-Mathew has extended greatly the scope of these ``finiteness" properties of the Nisnevich site \cite{clausen-mathew}.

 However, there are good reasons to study versions of $\H(S)$ and its stable counterpart $\SH(S)$ using the \'{e}tale topology.
 Indeed, $\SH(S)$ suffers from the fact that its ``linearization", i.e., Voevodsky's big category of motives $\DM$ \cite{ro} and subcategories thereof, do not admit the elusive motivic $t$-structure \cite{VSF}*{Proposition 4.8}.
 In recent years, a theory of \'{e}tale motives has been developed by Ayoub \cite{ayoub-etale} and by Cisinski-Deglise \cite{etalemotives}, including a full-fledged six functors formalism; for an overview, see \cite{ayoub-icm}.
 The \'{e}tale theory has many good properties --- from the construction of an integral \'{e}tale cycle class map \cite{etalemotives}*{Section 7.1} to providing an environment for the conservativity conjecture \cite{ayoub-icm}*{Section 5.1}.